Deoshun/simple-google-maps-leads-generator/README.md

 A.K.A - Simple Google Maps Scraper

-A lightweight, professional Python tool designed for startups to extract high-quality B2B leads from dense urban areas.
+A free lightweight, professional Python tool designed for startups and businesses to extract high-quality B2B leads from dense urban areas.

 Get thousands of leads for free using Google Maps! (check disclaimer)